-There are only thirteen (soon to be fourteen) presidential libraries scattered across the United States and Texas is fortunate enough to be home to three of them, one of which is the 226,000-square-foot George W. Bush Presidential Library and Museum, situated on the Southern Methodist University campus.
-Second in size behind Ronald Reagan's Presidential Library in Simi Valley, California, the stunning complex encompasses not only a library and museum, but also the George W. Bush Policy Institute and the George W. Bush Foundation.
-However, most visitors will only see the museum, which features everything from numerous state-of-the-art interactive displays to a full-scale walk-through replica of the Bush Oval Office and a 22-foot tall ravaged steel beam from the World Trade Center.
-Also, on view are items like the Glock pistol Saddam Hussein had when he was captured, the bullhorn Bush used when he visited ground zero after 9-11 and some of the 43,000 gifts given to the President and First Lady from foreign Heads of State.
+Second in size behind Ronald Reagan's Presidential Library in Simi Valley, California, this stunning complex on the Southern Methodist University campus encompasses not only a library and museum but also the George W. Bush Policy Institute and the George W. Bush Foundation.
+However, most visitors will only see the museum, which features 14,000-square-feet of exhibits and interactive displays, including a 22-foot tall ravaged steel beam from the World Trade Center and a full-scale walk-through replica of the Bush Oval Office.
+Also, on view are some of the gifts given to the President and First Lady from foreign Heads of State.
+Keep an eye out for special exhibits and events throughout the year.

-Recommended for Family-Friendly Museums because: The George W. Bush Presidential Center is a terrific place for all ages to learn about history and Bush's experiences during his presidency.
+Recommended for Family-Friendly Museums because: The George W. Bush Presidential Center is a terrific place to learn about presidential history.

 For families looking for an urban escape, this scenic wildlife sanctuary and natural science museum hits the mark.
 Set on 289-acres in McKinney Texas (around 30 miles north of downtown Dallas), the Heard boasts 6.5 miles of nature trails, a two-acre native plant garden, live animal exhibits and a replicated 1800s prairie settlement complete with eight playhouse scale buildings.
 Not to mention, this place is a hotbed for spotting migrating birds (it's an Audubon Society designated birding area).
 After hiking through the wetland, bottomland forest, prairie and white rock escarpment be sure to stop in the education center to check out interactive exhibits featuring everything from venomous snakes to marine life and a children's fossil dig.